SynchroLabs/CloudStash/drivers/README.md

 All drivers must implement:

-    getObjectMetaData (get entry details for given file or folder) listDirectory (non-recursive, return all file and folder entries for a given parent)
+    traverseDirectory: function(user, dirPath, recursive, onEntry, callback)

-The server is capable of using getObjectMetaData and listDirectory to handle all cursor-based processing using brute force.
+The server is capable of using traverseDirectory to handle all cursor-based processing using brute force.
 But the server will introspect the driver to see if it implements optimized cursor processing, and if so, it will use those methods.
 The optimized cursor processing functions are:

-    listFolderUsingCursor - /files/list_folder + /files/list_folder/continue
-    getLatestCursorItem - /files/list_folder/get_latest_cursor
-    isAnyCursorItemNewer - /files/list_folder/longpoll
+    listFolderUsingCursor: function(user, dirPath, recursive, limit, cursorItem, callback)
+    getLatestCursorItem: function(user, path, recursive, callback)
+    isAnyCursorItemNewer: function(user, path, recursive, cursorItem, callback)

+If the driver has additional information (or a different natural order than mtime+name), it may implement its own cursor packaging and comparison functions:

+    getEntrySortKey: function(entry)
+    getCursorItem: function(entry)

-There could also be a fallback progression here.
-For example, if a driver didn't implement isAnyCursorItemNewer, but did implement getLatestCursorItem, /files/list_folder/longpoll could just use that to get the latest cursor item and see if that one is newer.
-Similarly, if a driver didn't implement getLatestCursorItem, but did implement listFolderUsingCursor, /files/list_folder/get_latest_cursor could use listFoldersUsingCursor and use the last entry returned.
+There is a fallback progression here.
+For example, if a driver doesn't implement isAnyCursorItemNewer, but does implement getLatestCursorItem, /files/list_folder/longpoll will just use that to get the latest cursor item and see if that one is newer.
+Similarly, if a driver doesn't implement getLatestCursorItem, but does implement listFolderUsingCursor, /files/list_folder/get_latest_cursor will call listFoldersUsingCursor and use the last entry returned.
 The assumption here is that any implemented method is a significant improvement over brute force traversal, so it should be preferred.